Stagecoach property owners approve water wells, chickens and horses

 Another issue always on the minds of residents, said Walker, is the condition of Routt County Road 16.

 One homeowner recently put up a sign encouraging neighbors to call the county with complaints.
-The windy dirt and gravel road is prone to washboards and deteriorating conditions.
+The windy, narrow, dirt and gravel road is prone to washboards and deteriorating conditions.

 “The road really takes a hit,” Walker said.